stinchjack/Python-Raytracer/README.md

 # Python Raytracer

-A raytracer for Python.
+  A raytracer for Python:

    * Docs available in the docs directory.
    * A quick example is available in the examples directory.

   To do:
     * Write more examples
     * Complete doc strings and improve Sphinx formatting
     * Add comprehensive unit tests